Meet the Governors

 I think it is important parents understand what governors do (and can’t do).

 I volunteered to be “Head Gardener” for the school allotment and love being there with the children and seeing them enjoy outdoor learning.
 It has been a great experience and has helped me feel part of the school community, interacting with all the children, teachers and teaching assistants.
-I am now very keen to do what I can, as a parent and governor, to help support the school, so that Farnham’s children can continue to benefit from its great small infant school experience.
+I am now very keen to do what I can, as a parent and a governor, to help support the school, so that Farnham’s children can continue to benefit from its great small infant school experience.

 Dr Andria Degia-Davies